 Then you’ll stop at the other destinations mentioned on your itinerary, for a full day of ancient Greek discovery.
 Lunch is enjoyed in a local restaurant along the way, and you’ll be returned to your hotel in time for dinner.

-If you want to pack in even more sites on your Mycenae day tour from Athens, this is the option for you.
-Popular stops include the Corinth Canal, the coastal city of Nafplio, and the ancient stadium at Epidaurus.
+If you want to pack in even more sites on your Mycenae day trip from Athens, this is the option for you.
+Popular stops include the Corinth Canal, the coastal city of Nafplio, and the ancient theater at Epidaurus.

-Have the car and driver to yourself on this exclusive day trip to Mycenae.
-After being collected from your Athens hotel you’ll visit some of the most popular places in the Peloponnese, as well as the iconic Corinth Canal.
+Have the luxury car and driver to yourself on this exclusive and flexible day trip to Mycenae.
+After being collected from your Athens hotel, you’ll visit some of the most popular places in the Peloponnese, as well as the iconic Corinth Canal.

 The former military town of Mycenae was discovered in the 19th century.
 Following extensive excavations, the mysteries of one of Greece’s most famous archaeological sites have been revealed.
 This is what you’ll discover as you explore: